-Check whether measures taken for storing are appropriate and correctly implemented.
+• Check whether measures taken for storing are appropriate and correctly implemented.

-7 Extension T: Transmission of Measurement Data via Communication Networks
+8 Extension T: Transmission of Measurement Data via Communication Networks

-The specific requirements of this chapter only apply if measurement data is transmitted via communication networks to a distant device where it is used for legally relevant purposes at the receiver.
-They are an addition to the specific requirements of software for built-for-purpose measuring instrument (type P requirements) and of software for measuring instruments using a universal computer (type U requirements).
+The specific requirements of this chapter only apply if measurement data is transmitted via communication networks to be used for legally relevant purposes.
+If that is the case, measurement data shall be transmitted and received by a legally relevant component or module.

+They are an addition to the specific requirements of software for built-for-purpose measuring instruments (type P requirements) and of software for measuring instruments using a universal device (type U requirements).
-This extension does not apply if there is no subsequent measurement data processing.

 If software is downloaded to a device subject to legal control, then the requirements of Extension D apply.